breuerfelix/service-automation/slides.md

 * scans your Repositories daily
 * opens a PR if a version updates
 * is configureable to lock packages
+* auto-approve

+1. renovate at midnight
+2. e2e tests
+3. release in the morning

 ---